signavio/dmn-and-drools-execution-examples/README.rst

       return knowledgeBase.newKieSession();
   }

-This allows for a more dynamic way of configuring the knowledge base and supports usecases where the .drl and .dmn files are not present/available when triggering the application.
+This allows for a more dynamic way of configuring the knowledge base and supports use-cases where the .drl and .dmn files are not present/available when triggering the application.

 Setting inputs
 ==============
 After retrieving a session from a configured knowledge base, the input values for the execution must be set.
-Depending on wether you want to execute a .drl or .dmn file, the way of setting those differs slightly.
+Depending on whether you want to execute a .drl or .dmn file, the way of setting those differs slightly.

 .dmn
 -----
-Setting input values for a .dmn file execution, named key-value pairs are past to a DMNContext that can be retrieved from the session.
+Setting input values for a .dmn file execution, named key-value pairs are passed to a DMNContext that can be retrieved from the session.

 .. code-block:: java